Skip to main content

 All proposals are voted on by the community.

-A vote can be submitted with a transaction on the command line, or by using the governance dApp.
+A vote can be submitted with a transaction on the command line.

-To vote, community members need, at a minimum, the larger of 🔗1 token, or 🔗1 token associated with their Vega key.
+To vote, community members need, at a minimum, the larger of the value of the following network parameters governance.proposal.market.minVoterBalance, or spam.protection.voting.min.tokens associated with their Vega key.

 Learn more about voting on the governance concepts page.